Tommibjo/Spring-example-2/README.md

 * Spring-context 5.0.

 Displaying the usage of:
-* ApplicationContext (Beanfactory container) -> TextInterface.java
+* ApplicationContext (Beanfactory container)
-* How to set properties of bean in Spring Bean Configuration XML file via -> Customer.java
+* How to set properties of bean in Spring Bean Configuration XML file via
-* How to set bean constructor arguments in Spring Bean Configuration XML file via -> PurchaseOrder.java
+* How to set bean constructor arguments in Spring Bean Configuration XML file via
-* How to do simple dependency injection (injecting Terms dependency to Customer class) -> dependent: Customer.java - dependency: terms.java
+* How to do simple dependency injection (injecting Terms dependency to Customer class)

+What's new compared to "Spring-example":

 <b> UML-structure of the "project":</b>